Understanding Making Tax Digital (MTD)

 Making Tax Digital requires all records to be kept digitally and submitted to HMRC using recognised software.
 This means you cannot rely solely on spreadsheets or paper records unless you use a bridging solution to connect them to MTD-compliant software.
 The right software helps you maintain accurate records, calculate your income and expenses, and submit quarterly updates efficiently.

-Several well-known options are widely used by self-employed individuals and landlords.
-Xero, Quickbooks and FreeAgent are all popular solutions.
+Other well-known options widely used by self-employed individuals and landlords include: Xero and Quickbooks.

 When choosing software, it is important to consider how it fits your workflow.
 Look for features like automatic transaction categorisation, report generation, multi-device access, and the ability to authorise agents if you use an accountant.
 Some software allows bridging tools to connect existing spreadsheets or accounting systems to HMRC, which can be useful if you are transitioning from manual record keeping.